meltano/meltano/docs/src/docs/installation.md

 ## Upgrading Version

-### Update to the Latest
+We release new versions of Meltano weekly.
 To update Meltano to the latest version, run the following command in your terminal:

 ```
 pip install --upgrade meltano
 ```

+Follow along on the [Meltano blog](https://meltano.com/blog/) to keep tabs on the latest releases, or visit our [CHANGELOG](https://gitlab.com/meltano/meltano/blob/master/CHANGELOG.md).